On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Stochastic cascade setup and minimal cascade solution

-In this section, we define the minimal cascade solution to (nFNS) from the un-thinned recursion \eqref{eq:822191} and show the equivalence (under rather mild integrability conditions) between this solution and the thinned cascade solution defined from the thinned recursion \eqref{eq:511211} by Le Jan-Sznitman and Bhattacharya et al.
+In this section, we define the minimal cascade solution to \eqref{nFNS} from the non-thinned recursion \eqref{eq:822191} and show the equivalence (under rather mild integrability conditions) between this solution and the thinned cascade solution defined from the thinned recursion \eqref{eq:511211} by Le Jan-Sznitman and Bhattacharya et al.